Note: This report supplements Consumer Guide Automotive’s full report on the 2013 Mazda CX-5, a compact SUV that starts at $20,695.

-Quietness: I must disagree with the main report about engine noise.
-This 4-cylinder is not only raucous at high rpm, it never slips into the background, even in gentle highway cruising.
+Quietness: This 4-cylinder is not only raucous at high rpm, it never slips into the background, even in gentle highway cruising.
 At least it sounds fairly nice and is blessedly free of common 4-cylinder boominess around 4000 rpm.
 I do agree that tire thrum is prominent, but not just “at times;” it’s constant on most surfaces save mirror-smooth asphalt.
 Wind noise, by contrast, is almost nonexistent, even in breezy weather.

 Controls: The dashboard has Mazda’s current general look, but thank goodness designers left space on the forward face of the center panel for a navigation/audio touchscreen—unlike Toyota, which is lately pushing screens so far up and forward that they can’t be reached in normal driving, forcing touch operation to be replaced by an awkward “computer mouse.”
 But though the high-set CX-5 screen is within easy view and reasonably close to hand, it’s a bit small for best legibility by seniors like me.
 The climate controls are about halfway down the center panel, between air vents and a useful open cubby.
 They’re simple, intuitive and well-marked, but the system’s slim horizontal status display above is hard to read by day.
 All CX-5s come with keyless entry but also an engine-start button that’s semi-hidden behind the right-side wiper stalk, thus requiring an awkward reach around.
 The trip-computer button is similarly masked to the left of the steering column, but other switchgear is easy to locate and located where you’d expect it to be.

-Details: The interior is very nicely done, as the main report says, but it’s not luxurious in tone, even on this leather-lined Grand Touring.
+Details: The interior is very nicely done, but it’s not luxurious in tone, even on this leather-lined Grand Touring.
 It’s more sporty-functional in the usual Mazda way.
 Detail workmanship was excellent on my tester.
 Soft-touch surfaces are surprisingly plentiful, and hard plastics are used in places where they’re not too obvious.

-Room/comfort (front): The main-report comments are right on.
-But let me note that the jaunty styling inhibits visibility to the right-rear and dead-astern.
+Room/comfort (front): But let me note that the jaunty styling inhibits visibility to the right-rear and dead-astern.
 Sightlines elsewhere are fine.

 Room/comfort (rear): Like so many vehicles, the CX-5 skimps on rear-seat space to provide more cargo room within a given package size.
 The result here is more cozy than cramped.
 Too bad the 40/20/40 rear bench lacks sliding sections and that the seat itself is rather hard and flat.

-Cargo room: The main report says all you need to know here, but I must correct my colleagues and say the rear seatbacks do not fold flat with the cargo floor.
+Cargo room: The rear seatbacks do not fold flat with the cargo floor.
 Instead, they rest at about a 40-degree angle, though they might go lower if something really heavy was loaded on top of them.
 I also noted that the rear headrests might need removing first if a front seat is set far aft and/or its backrest is angled very steeply.

 CP Says . . .
 As my colleagues say, the CX-5 is one of the better compact SUVs and deserves a long, hard look.
 It could use more muscle—especially with AWD—and I wish the ride weren’t so “crunchy,” but those are its only real shortcomings.
 For most buyers, I think the best all-around value would be a front-driver in mid-range Touring trim.
 It stickers less than $2,000 above the equivalent Sport and includes automatic transmission and a whole bunch of useful comfort, convenience, and safety features.